 - New Hampshire

 - West Virginia

 This means that a notary public must witness both the buyer and seller signing the document.

-Once you’ve completed these steps, the sale is final and the buyer legally owns the motorcycle.
-The buyer keeps the original bill of sale and the seller keeps a photocopy.
+Once you’ve completed these steps, the sale is final, and the buyer legally owns the motorcycle.
+The buyer keeps the original bill of sale, and the seller holds a photocopy.